Sweet Potato Hash

 Recipe Success Tips

-My favorite breakfast foods are always served family-style.
+FAMILY STYLE – My favorite breakfast foods are always served family-style.
 To do that for the recipe, transfer the cooked eggs into the skillet, make small molds for the eggs, and serve and serve in the skillet.

-GERMAN ONION PIE - loaded with an onion, bacon, egg, and cheese filling
+German Onion Pie – Loaded with an onion, bacon, egg, and cheese filling.

-BANANA CAKE - light, sweet, and airy cake with a tangy sour cream frosting
+Banana Cake – Light, sweet, and airy cake with a tangy sour cream frosting.

 Sweet Potato Hash